• 2D shoot 'em up

 Note: this tutorial series builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials, or the prior ones of this series, you should read those first.

 This tutorial will explain how to scroll a 2D map.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./ppp02 to run the code.

 A 1280 x 720 window will open, with a series of coloured squares displayed over a light blue background.
 The map can be scrolled around by using the WSAD control scheme.
 Close the window by clicking on the window's close button.